sevkialacatli/jQuery.filer/README.md

 __Javascript:__

 The plugin is named "filer" and can be applied to any element.
 You will probably also specify some options while applying the plugin.
+If you are not familiar with jQuery, please, read this <a href="http://learn.jquery.com/about-jquery/how-jquery-works/" target="_blank">tutorial for beginners</a>.
 ~~~~ javascript
 $(document).ready(function() {
 	$('#input_file').filer({